HLMelton/GIBill-IncomeRegression/README.md

 ## Additional Notes
+- The working directory will need to be changed to your specific location where the file was cloned to.
+RStudio makes this seamless with their file explotere which allows the WD to be set.
 - Each Block of code includes a header comment to describe the function of each block and should be run sequentially to properly apply our filters of the sample population
 - When generating the plots, there is the native option that is built into R and the ggplot implimentation. the GGPlot outputs are much cleaner and faster than their native counterparts, hence their usage.
 - Additionally there are extra linear regressions that have been commented out, to show the necessity for our specific regression method.
+- To switch the data to generate the plots for the baseline period, you must modify line 23 to define popData instead of preData
+-